List of Doble Kara characters

 The story revolves around identical twin sisters, Kara and Sara, who grew up in a happy family in spite of being poor and whose lives will be intertwined because of love, identity, deceit, ambition, and wealth when destiny teasingly compels to separate their lives.
-In addition, Doble Kara chronicles the relationship between the twin sisters and their daughters, Isabella Acosta/Rebecca Suarez and Hannah Acosta, as they seek to discover the whereabouts and true identity of Kara's long-lost daughter.
+In addition, Doble Kara chronicles the relationship between the twin sisters and their daughters, Rebecca Suarez and Hannah Acosta, as they seek to discover the whereabouts and true identity of Kara's long-lost daughter Isabella Acosta.